Park Avenue Potluck: Recipes from New York’s Savviest Hostesses

 For that matter, when was the last time you saw “Park Avenue” and “potluck” in the same sentence?

 Yes, the days of black tie dinners that begin with Rigaud candles in the hall and champagne in the living room are over.
 “Ladies who lunch” have pretty much died off.
-Fashion shows have lost their urgency.
-And thank you notes are starting to look a lot like e-mails.
+The best seats at fashion shows now go to Kardashians.
+And thank you notes on paper have gone the way of the lady’s maid.

 So what we have here is a book of recipes that a Manhattan hostess could actually cook — has, in fact, actually cooked.
 Like a local club cookbook.
 If you happen to live in a neighborhood where everyone’s rich, accomplished and fit.
 [To buy ”Park Avenue Potluck: Recipes from New York’s Savviest Hostesses” from Amazon, click here.]